-- Light Feminine and Dark Feminine: Karin is blond-haired, innocent, and a virgin.
+- Light Feminine and Dark Feminine: Karin is blonde-haired, Christian, innocent, and a virgin.
 Ingeri is a dark-haired pagan, and at least eight months pregnant.
 Karin rides her horse side-saddle, while Ingeri rides like a man would.

 - My God, What Have I Done?:

 - Töre after he kills the boy, whom the audience knows is innocent.